 But bring the maximum number of team members that you’re allowed.
 (That’s usually three or four.)
 Why bring people who won’t be presenting?
 In case the unthinkable happens and your main presenter loses her voice just before the pitch, you need a well-rehearsed back-up presenter who can step up on short notice.

 More importantly, the more people you bring, the more people you’ll meet and talk to at the event.
 Before, during, and after your on-stage presentation there are people to meet and get to know.
 Some of them might look like competitors — some are potential partners.
-And some are potential investors or customers.
+Some are potential investors or customers.
+Some may be “low-level” staffers, interns, spouses or even volunteers for the event.
+Treat everyone with respect and courtesy.
+You’d be surprised how persuasive a negative comment from one of these “unimportant” people can be.
+There are no unimportant people — there are just people with unimpressive titles.
+That’s a lesson your mother probably tried to teach you long ago.
+But if you didn’t learn it then, learn it now.

 Typically, there’s a social event after the pitches.
 Come prepared with multiple team members who can work the room, and have your hand-outs and materials ready to hand out or send immediately to anyone who is interested.